 Outer Layer

-the outer layer is your waterproof or water-resistant layer.
+The outer layer is your waterproof or water-resistant layer.
 This includes a coat and pants.
 This layer is often shed at forest school, but you wouldn't want to be caught outside without it.